-- f.
-Compensation for loss of office may be paid as may be set out in the appointment letter. - g.
-Retention Bonus h.
-Separation / Retirement benefits:
+f.
+Compensation for loss of office may be paid as may be set out in the appointment letter.

+g.
+Retention Bonus

 Senior Management Personnel may be entitled to retention bonus based on the industry standards, market conditions, and scale of Company's business relating to the position, educational qualification parameters and personal experience in the industry.